Rover Scouts are the oldest youth section in the Scouting movement, focussed on:

 Rover Scouts build on their roles as active members of their local, national and global communities, becoming increasingly aware of the challenges facing communities and the environment, tackling real issues and influencing positive change.

-Every three years, Rover Scouts have the opportunity to attend a national Rover Moot, where they join about 1,000 other Rover Scouts from around Australia and across the world for a 10 day camp.
+Every three years, Rover Scouts have the opportunity to attend a Australian Rover Moot, where they join about 1,000 other Rover Scouts from around Australia and across the world for a 10 day camp.
 There are also opportunities to attend international Rover Moots and the World Moot every 4 years.

 More information can be found at the Rover Scouts website.